Max Blumenthal: Immigration (2002–2014)

 Blumenthal won the Online News Association's Independent Feature Award for his 2002 Salon article, "Day of the Dead".
 In the article, he concluded the homicides of hundreds of women in Ciudad Juárez, Chihuahua, Mexico were connected to the policies of corporate interests in the border city.
-Blumenthal wrote about the rise of the so-called "Minuteman" movement for Salon in 2003, describing its members as "border vigilantes" who "have harassed and detained hundreds, perhaps thousands, of migrants suspected of entering the country illegally."
+Blumenthal wrote about the rise of the "Minuteman" movement for Salon in 2003, describing its members as "border vigilantes" who "have harassed and detained hundreds, perhaps thousands, of migrants suspected of entering the country illegally."

 In 2010, Blumenthal covered the federal immigration enforcement program known as Operation Streamline for Truthdig.
 "The program represents the entrenchment of a parallel nonproductive economy promoting abuse behind the guise of law enforcement and crime deterrence", he wrote.

 Blumenthal testified as a prosecution witness for the Mexican American Legal Defense and Educational Fund in their civil suit, known as Vicente v.
 Barnett, against Arizona businessman Roger Barnett.
 Barnett was ordered to pay $73,000 in damages for assaulting a group of migrants near the US–Mexico border.

 In 2014, Blumenthal covered hunger strikes by undocumented migrants held in the privatized Northwest Detention Center for The Nation.